 Choose your IDE

 The first thing to do is to find your IDE.
-There is a whole bunch of development tools you can choose from.
+There is a whole bunch of web application development tools you can choose from.
 NodeJs-based applications are often built by command-line-based tools, so that’s why there are a lot of different intelligent text editors you can use.
 The only condition is that the IDE should have Typescript support (or a plugin of course), but it’s not a must-have.
 There are the heavyweight IDEs like Eclipse, Visual Studio, and Webstorm, or you can choose from lightweight ones like VS Code, Github Atom, Sublime, etc. Choose whatever fits your preference.
 I personally use Webstorm + VS Code.

 Bower-The first steps